At its core, the best shoes for metatarsalgia have excellent support in the ball of the foot.

-Since risks begin to occur when you’re on your feet, especially when you run where your foot receives the impact of at least three times your body weight, the best solution for metatarsalgia is to put on the most comfortable and supportive shoes.
+Since running can make your feet receive a heavier impact of at least three times your body weight, the best solution for metatarsalgia is to put on your most supportive shoes when you run.

-The best shoes for metatarsalgia are the ones that:
+The best shoes for metatarsalgia are comfortable shoes with the following features:

-- provide enough cushioning and support in the ball of the foot
+- They offer enough cushioning and support in the ball of the foot.

-- help bring back the balance of your metatarsal bones so they can work together to help support your body during any walking or running activity
+- They help bring back the balance of your metatarsal bones so they can work together to help support your body.

-If you have metatarsalgia, you may need a shoe with a rocker sole to reduce bending of forefoot at toe-off.
+If you have metatarsalgia, you may need a shoe with a rocker sole (for pain relief) to reduce bending of forefoot when pushing off to complete your step.
+For an added cushion, you may use metatarsal pads and orthotic shoe inserts.

 Top 5 Best-Selling Running Shoes